Unity-Technologies/ml-agents/com.unity.ml-agents.extensions/Documentation~/InputActuatorComponent.md

-# Integrating the Input System Package with ML-Agents
+# Integration of the Input System Package with ML-Agents

 ## Overview
 One area we are always trying to improve is getting developers up and running with ML-Agents.
 With this in mind,